 So, what changed?

-It all started a couple of years ago when my husband, Mr. Saver, landed a new job 30 minutes outside of Seattle and we began discussing whether our family of four should move closer to his work.
+It all started a couple of years ago when my husband, Eric, landed a new job 30 minutes outside of Seattle and we began discussing whether our family of four should move closer to his work.

 With two boys and a large dog, our small Seattle home was starting to feel tight.
 Yes, it would be nice to have a shorter commute and to live in a lower cost-of-living area.
 But at the same time, our Seattle home was worth a lot and we were emotionally attached to calling Seattle home.

 Should we move, or not?
 Should we add an addition to our house?
 Should we tear down the house and rebuild?

 For almost a year we mulled over these three options, discussing them at lengths.